cikoriastudio/cikoriastudio.github.io/index.md

 ## Contact Us

-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact at studiocikoria@gmail.com.
+If you have any questions or suggestions regarding the Privacy Policy or Terms and Conditions, do not hesitate to contact at studiocikoria@gmail.com.